02-two-american-males-talking-credit-card-laptop

 Applying for new credit (opening new accounts) is generally a good thing, but just make sure you’re doing this in moderation.
 If you open four new credit cards in a six-month period, for example, this could potentially lower your credit score.
 The key is to make changes gradually, so you don’t overextend yourself with too many accounts.

-Still, we hope this gives you some insight, as you prepare to purchase a home… whether it’s in the near future, or several years down the road.
+We hope this gives you some insight, as you prepare to purchase a home… whether it’s soon or several years down the road.
 Find a local mortgage expert in your area to learn more.